The way we work is everything. Values drive our work decisions and behaviours.

-Working within a social enterprise business model, we believe in three core approaches.
+Working within a social enterprise business model means that we embrace different ways of working.

-In 2016, HAG was very proud to receive B Corporation certification.
+In 2016, HAG was very proud to receive B-Corp certification.

 Supporting emerging practitioners is a priority for us, and a way of working.

-We seek to engage national consultants or actors for all our projects that involve in-country work.
+We seek to engage national consultants for all our projects that involve in-country work.

-We are proud to promote and support women in humanitarian leadership as a central component of our values.
+We are proud to promote and support women in humanitarian leadership.